jovanstevanovic/pocket-soccer-app/README.md

 # Pocket Soccer Mobile App

-Pocket Soccer is an Android mobile app based on a classic Hungarian board game played on a table using disks as players.
+Pocket Soccer is an Android mobile game inspired by a classic Hungarian board game, traditionally played on a table using disks as players.